|Moreton Bay Fig Tree highlights the entrance to Clontarf Reserve. Click here for details on this type of tree.|

 - BBQs: 4 double electric & 2 single electric

-- Playground: Yes undercover, shaded suitable for 0-12 age group
+- Playground: Yes undercover, shaded suitably for 0-12 age group

 - Carparking: Carpark and street parking